johansundstrom/digital-systems/AI-lab.md

 #### Goal

-You need to find the perfect balance between a too long and a to short description of what the subject Information design embrace.
+You need to find the perfect balance between a too long and a too short description of what the subject Information design embrace.
 The tone of the text should be relaxed, personal and avoid being percieved as copied.
 All  responses should be though of as they were written by you

 #### Information